orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Some screen ; or location, modify what it is allowed to see; which permission level it has, @public for instance - streaming for instance.

+---

 Put private stuff on a separate setup? what are the pros/cons of doing that; mixing in different repos for instance would have to get it from multiple machines.

 ---